During this FMEA theory training, the students learn below objectives:

 - Evaluate action results

-The new harmonized VDA-AIAG FMEA manual was released in June 2019.
-We offer transition training to help organizations prepare for the new FMEA standard.
-Contact your account manager or email@example.com for more information or a quote.
+The harmonized VDA-AIAG FMEA manual was released in June 2019.
+Production sites operating within the Automotive Industry are guided to this new method/ standard.
+We offer (transition) training to help organizations implement this latest FMEA standard.
+Contact your account manager or firstname.lastname@example.org for more information or a quote.